Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_day_4_plan.md

 Time | Topic | Type
 ---- | ---- | ----
-0 min | Bag of words, text processing, text as tables, query the tables (continued) |
+90 min | Bag of words, text processing, text as tables, query the tables (continued) | Code lab

 ## 12:30–2:00: Lunch

-## 2:00–2:00: Modeling: annotations as layers to the text
+## 2:00–3:30: Modeling: annotations as layers to the text

 Modeling: annotations as layers to the text

 Time | Topic | Type
 ---- | ---- | ----
-0 min | Review of tokenization, normalization, and collation from the point of view of annotations | 0 min | Envisioning your edition as a layered model | 0 min | Existing models (e.g. computational linguistics) | 0 min | Hands-on: identify your own layers |
-0 min | Hands-on: model your edition's pipeline |
+20 min | Review of tokenization, normalization, and collation from the point of view of annotations | Presentation 20 min | Envisioning your edition as a layered model | Talk lab 20 min | Existing models (e.g. computational linguistics) | Discussion 20 min | Hands-on: identify your own layers | Talk lab 10 min | Hands-on: model your edition's pipeline | Talk lab

 ## 3:30–4:00: Coffee break